-I have written about wellbeing and conscious parenting for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell You, The Green Parent, The Natural Parent and more.
+I have written about wellbeing and conscious parenting for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell You, The Green Parent, The Natural Parent, and more.
 I have recently begun writing more mainstream features, too.
 I speak at a range of events from conferences to festivals, and I am in the process of writing my first novel.
-I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choice for parents alongside wonderful organisations such as the Arnica Network.
+I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choices for parents alongside wonderful organizations such as the Arnica Network

 Many years have now passed since I stopped all forms of conventional medication – including pain-killers – and I have been in remission since 2013, with the exception of postpartum flare-ups following the births of both my children, which was an important learning curve as each one reminded me that this autoimmune disease lives dormant within me and any number of things can trigger it and it’s up to ME to tackle that – not the doctor, not my parents, not my husband, and not the pharmaceutical industry… I take my healthcare into my own hands.
 Postpartum hormones were not something I had control over but the need to up my game to get back into remission each time spurred me on to really practice what I preach.
 I believe that in order to cure, we must heal from the root cause, and after that, we must focus our energies on prevention.

 I live in London with my husband, Daniel, and our 2 children.
-The picture below includes our precious dog, Milo, even though he is no longer with us, because I can’t bring myself to take it down!
+The picture here includes our precious dog, Milo, even though he is no longer with us because I can’t bring myself to take it down!